Rawan-Alkassem/hotelM/README.md

 # 🏨 Hotel Management System (Laravel 12)

-A complete role-based hotel management system built with Laravel 12, featuring room and booking management, employee roles, hotel analytics, and more.
+A complete role-based hotel management system built with Laravel 12, featuring room and booking management, employee roles, hotel analytics, email notification and more.
 Designed for Admins, Receptionists, and Hotel Managers.

 ##  Admin Features